 - Pothos – a hardy trailing plant that is a good option for bedrooms with moderate to low natural light levels.
 For optimal health, make sure to let it dry out between watering.

-- Boston fern – native to humid forests and swamps, be aware that this trendy-looking fern does need bright light and humidity.
+- Boston fern – native to humid forests and swamps, be aware that this trendy-looking fern does need bright indirect light and humidity.

 Statement Standing Plants

 - Monstera (aka Cheese Plant) – these tropical and on-trend evergreens are surprisingly good for beginner plant owners.
 They can survive with moderate light and once-weekly watering.